The Cyclades · Milos

 €€

-The fishing-village lunch in Mandrakia.
-Tables on the rocks, the catch comes off the boat thirty metres away.
-Order the grilled octopus and whatever fish the owner walks over to show you.
+The fishing-village lunch in Mandrakia, at tables set on the rocks over the harbour.
+Order the grilled octopus and ask what came in that morning.
 Lunch only in shoulder season.

 Mandrakiabook lunch